Are hippies just people?

 “The flight was just brutal,” he said of the abnormally heavy turbulence the aircraft encountered on the way to Cranbrook.
 He kept his safety belt on the whole time.

-He said the aircraft started what seemd a normal descent on its approach pattern, but didn’t seem to flare out, or flatten its glide path as much as normal just before touching down.
+He said the aircraft started what seemed a normal descent on its approach pattern, but didn’t seem to flare out, or flatten its glide path as much as normal just before touching down.

-Davide, who was watching the starboard engine on the aircraft said one of the two scoop-shaped thrust reversers that swings back behind the engine exhaust to redirect the thrust “flipped away like something had snapped. — I don’t think it (the damage to the reverser) was caused by the bounce.
+David, who was watching the starboard engine on the aircraft said one of the two scoop-shaped thrust reversers that swing back behind the engine exhaust to redirect the thrust “flipped away like something had snapped. — I don’t think it (the damage to the reverser) was caused by the bounce.

 “It flipped off and we started to bank super-hard to the left.
 Then it pivoted” or yawed with his side on the outside of the turn.